dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 ### `Dgraph.Authorization` parameters

-To define the authentication connection method, Dgraph uses a `# Dgraph.Authorization` object that you should add as the last line of your schema.
+To define the authentication connection method, Dgraph uses a commented-out `Dgraph.Authorization` object that you should add as the last line of your schema.
 You can only use one authentication connection method, either JWT, a single JWK URL, or multiple JWK URLs.

 The `Dgraph.Authorization` object uses the following syntax: